 Crimson clover grows striking red blooms in early spring which work to attract beneficial insects to your garden.
 Bees are especially fond of this cover crop!
 Let the clover flower, but mow/trim the crop down before seeds can form.
 Gently turn the spent crop into the first inch or two of soil as a green manure to prepare the bed for springtime planting (like yummy tomatoes!).

 Winter peas (Pisum sativum) are a cool-season green manure crop sown in the fall to condition soil for planting next spring.
 Winter peas add valuable nitrogen to the soil, suppress autumn weeds, and reduce runoff and erosion during winter precipitation.
 Winter peas are frost-hardy, and may survive over winter in warmer zones.

 Plant winter peas as a green manure about a month or two before the first fall frost is expected in your area.
-They need about 2 months to fully mature and create optimally-nutritious green manure.
+They need about two months to fully mature into high quality green manure.

 In cooler areas (and snowy, wet climates), winter peas may die off over winter, while in more mild winters the plants may survive to flower the following spring.
 The important thing is to mow or trim off the spent flowers before they go to seed.

 Buckwheat (Fagopyrum esculentum) is a quick-growing, warm-weather leafy green manure crop that can be used as a transition to fill mid-summer bare patches of soil.
 It grows quite well in poor soil and tends to improve the amount of available nutrients in the soil (particularly phosphorus).
 Buckwheat does not tolerate frost well, so it’s generally grown in periods when frost is not expected.